 The party decides to just leave Ms. Ideal unconscious on the floor, even though the Battalion could easily use her as their sacrifice just like the cult intended.
 They’re the heroes.

 After this, it was a short walk to the “Heart of Xibalba,” the final boss room.
 Yup, we’re at the end!
-But instead of just opening a door, the party goes through a weird cutscene involving a temple of energy, and arrive at a place strongly reminiscent of Philemon’s room, though they end up standing on a weird, rotating sigil of light hovering above the floor, instead of on the floor itself.
+But instead of just opening a door, the party goes through a weird cutscene involving a temple of energy, and arrive at a place strongly reminiscent of Philemon’s dimension, though they end up standing on a weird, rotating sigil of light hovering above the floor, instead of on the floor itself.
 Hitler is waiting for them there.
 Maya attempts to confront him with the fact that they have four of the Crystal Skulls and are also the only ones left alive who can use them (since the Batallion, the cultist admins, and hell, even the Bolontiku are dead now), but Hitler doesn’t seem to care, and says the skulls were “meaningless from the start,” and even tosses her the Heaven Skull.
 He then engages them in battle, bragging about the Spear of Destiny and the power of Nyarlathotep are “very real.”
 Sure enough, he also has Nyarlathotep as his Persona, who looks very different.
 The Fuhrer is voiced by David Lodge, same as “Metal Father.”
-Props to him for saying “Nyarlathotep” and making it sound natural and nasty at the same time, and all while doing a German accident.
+Props to him for saying “Nyarlathotep” and making it sound natural and nasty at the same time, and all while doing a German accident!

 (By the way, check out this Redditor discussing a pseudo-“historic” approach for pronouncing the Outer God’s name.)

 Like a lot of Reich, Hitler was immune to Heiroglyphein, leaving poor Michel with only sub-par options for his turn, but that wasn’t a huge problem.
 Hitler just had a lot of HP, and wasn’t very dangerous.
-Even the big Spear of Destiny didn’t seem to work any better than the ones held by the Longinus unit, except that it caused damage when it inflicted its status effect!
+Even the big Spear of Destiny didn’t seem to work any better than the ones held by the Longinus unit, except that it causes damage when it inflicts its status effect!

 After the fight (which took a whole 18 minutes at our stats), the Fuhrer announced he had waited for this, and then revealed he was actually Jun’s fake father.
-He then claimed that… stars aren’t real… ???… they’re just human consciousness, which was an utterly baffling thing to say and I’m sure contradicts like dozens of points of SMT canon in addition to the regular levels of bullshit.
+He then claimed that… stars aren’t real… ???… they’re just human consciousness, which was an utterly baffling thing to say and I’m sure contradicts like dozens of points of SMT canon in addition to the more immediately obvious levels of bullshit.
 For what it’s worth, he does have a nice line where he says “You [humans] cling to fantasies by desperately rationalizing them [as science,]” which shows an apt understanding of how human practices related to the unknown (especially the future) evolved in the so-called Age of Reason.
 Don’t mind me, this subject is just one of my hobbies.

 The party confronts this fellow about his choice of appearance, and he taunts Jun about creating the form, and says that Jun didn’t really become Joker to help people realize their dreams, but rather as a way of repenting for his behaviour towards his father in life.
 He also claims that Jun’s “last wish” has also been granted, and reveals that not only did Jun secretly want his mother dead after her abhorrent behaviour, but that she was actually the near-cameo we knew as Lady Aquarius, and that she died after Xibalba caused the Caracol to collapse.
 Jun never recognized that one of his admins was his mother, though she eventually came to recognize him.
 The demon also brings in both parent’s souls on fiery crosses, a motif SMT fans will recognize from the opening scene of SMT1.

 After a few more taunts and even some physical blows, the demon makes a point of saying how “contradictory” the party is behaving, and then engages them in combat, in the form of a monstrous amalgamation of the party’s fathers, known as “Great Father.”
 Michel, Maya, Lisa and even Tatsuya’s previously unseen and unmentioned father act as “limbs” for this amalgamation, while the main head is presumably supposed to represent Jun’s father, though he’s been distorted out of recognition.
 Each father is a target in their own right, while you only have to defeat the “head” to win the fight.
-The Megami Tensei wiki notes that the game is somewhat confused on which father is which – Tatsuya’s father calls out Jun’s name, uses Jun’s attacks, and is even able to Charm Jun (something only the character’s own father is supposed to do).
-Meanwhile, the main head uses Tatsuya’s fire attacks!
+The Megami Tensei Wiki notes that the game is somewhat confused on which father is which: Tatsuya’s father calls out Jun’s name, uses Jun’s attacks, and is even able to Charm Jun (something only the character’s own father is supposed to do).
+Meanwhile, the main head, Jun’s father, uses Tatsuya’s fire attacks!

 For the first time in what might have been the entire game, we were forced to convert someone to full-time healer, and that job fell to Michel.
-Thankfully, we still had Sakya and his across-the-board resistances and immunites, so Michel himself stayed healthy while he cast Mediarama, the mid-level group healing spell, sometimes supplemented by Maya with the top-level single-target healing spell.
+Thankfully, we still had Sakya and his across-the-board resistances and immunites, so Michel stayed healthy while he cast Mediarama, the mid-level group healing spell, sometimes supplemented by Maya with the top-level single-target healing spell.
 Tatsuya and Maya used their ultimate persona’s ultimate attacks whenever possible, but our real damage dealers were Lisa and Jun’s God Hand combo attack.
 After enough turns, we killed the limbs.
-According to the wiki, the limbs have 5000 HP each, and the head 18 000, but for some reason the head died only a relatively few turns later, much to our surprise.
+According to the wiki, the limbs have 5000 HP each, and the head 18 000, but for some reason the head died only a few turns after the final limb, much to our surprise.
 We almost jumped in surprise because we were expecting the fight to go on for twice as long again!
 The fight took about half an hour in total.

 By the way, Great Father is voiced collectively by Patrick Seitz, known for Danganronpa, Sailor Moon Crystal and the Viz dub of the original Sailor Moon, and a lot of the usuals like Naruto.
 For Atlus, he’s done minor roles for SMTIV, Devil Survivor Overlocked, and Devil Survivor 2.

 Unfortunately, even though Philemon was acting like we were wrapping up, Nyarlathotep wasn’t done playing the game.
-Without a word, he teleported Ms. Ideal into the room and set the Spear of Justice in front of her (it might have been better if it had remained on the floor since the Fuhrer had been defeated, but I imagine we would have been wondering why the party never picked it up, so).
+Without a word, he teleported Ms. Ideal into the room and set the Spear of Justice in front of her (it might have been better if it had remained on the floor since the Fuhrer had been defeated, but I imagine we would have been wondering why the party never picked it up, so I get it).
 She immediately snaps it up and stabs Maya.
 Why?
 I have no fucking clue, at least not from her perspective.
 The game just does not extrapolate, in fact it doesn’t even identify Ms. Ideal at any point during the scene (not even a talk sprite, since she never says a word!), and I had to work it out from closely examining her sprite!

 It’s here where we reveal Nyarlathotep’s scheme: Maya has become the “Maian Maiden” meant to be sacrificed to complete Xibalba’s purpose.
 Now that Xibalba is able to grant him any wish, the Elder God uses it to cause a massive cataclysm, seemingly wiping out all life on earth!
-The party is only spared because they are in this extradimentional space.
+The party is only spared because they are in this extradimentional space!

 Nyarlathotep reverts to his real form and leaves, gloating that some things can’t be changed, but Philemon disagrees.
-He says that the only way to change things is to go back in time and prevent the party from ever meeting, preventing this from ever happening.
+He says that the only way to change things is to go back in time and prevent the party from ever meeting, which would in turn prevent this from ever happening.
 Really now.
 The only way.
 You introduce time travel into the plot and you think there’s only one way to use it?
 Writers: never introduce time travel unless you’ve thought it over a hundred times backwards, and if you still think you should, stop anyways.
-If time travel isn’t the central theme of the work, it is only going to break things, like mister, “Don’t go back in time and prevent King Leo from setting fire to the Alaya Shrine,” here.
+If time travel isn’t the central element or theme of the work, it is only going to break things, like mister, “Don’t go back in time and prevent King Leo from setting fire to the Alaya Shrine,” here.
 Mister, “Don’t go back in time and prevent Ms. Ideal from stabbing anyone” here.
 Mister, “Don’t go back in time and stop me from making a bet with an Outer God” here.
 I could keep going almost to infinity, because there are literally infinite ways to change this.
 Philemon insists that his stupid plan is the only possible solution here in Nyarlathotep’s domain, saying that mankind itself must be made to change with a new timeline, but why is even this solution allowed, and what does these five never meeting have to do with changing mankind?
 No, no, this is horsepuck.
 Fuck’s sake, writers!